Claude API vs GPT-5 API: The Exact Token Volume Where One Saves You More Money (2026)

 When Claude API Actually Beats GPT-5 on Cost

-Scenario 1: High-Caching Document Analysis
+Scenario 2: Long-Context Document Analysis (Major Update)

-Scenario 2: Writing-Heavy Applications
+Scenario 3: Writing-Heavy Applications

 If your application's output quality directly affects user value — long-form content, nuanced customer communications, editorial writing — Claude Sonnet's writing quality premium is real and documented.
 I compared Claude vs ChatGPT across 10 real writing prompts and Claude won 6 of 10 on output quality.
 At that point, the $27/month cost gap at 10M tokens becomes a product decision, not just a budget one.